merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --include-zeros
 {{ codestop }}

-**Getting module-specific KO hit matrices**
+**Getting module-specific enzyme matrices**

-The standard KO hit matrix includes all KOfams that were annotated at least once in your input databases (or all KOfams that we know about, if `--include-zeros` is used).
-But sometimes you might want to see a matrix with only the KOs from a particular metabolic pathway.
-To do this, pass a comma-separated (no spaces) list of KEGG module numbers to the `--module-specific-matrices` flag, and then your matrix output will include KO hit matrices for each module in the list.
+The standard enzyme hit matrix includes all enzymes that were annotated at least once in your input databases (or all enzymes that we know about, if `--include-zeros` is used).
+But sometimes you might want to see a matrix with only the enzymes from a particular metabolic pathway.
+To do this, pass a comma-separated (no spaces) list of module numbers to the `--module-specific-matrices` flag, and then your matrix output will include enzyme hit matrices for each module in the list.

 For example,